 Adjustment of status processing times have increased significantly in recent years, due to COVID-19 delays and the former Trump administration’s restrictive legal immigration policies.

 Some of the factors that can affect your timeline are:

 - Errors on the application or missing documentation

-- Whether an interview is required by the USCIS
+- Whether an interview is required by USCIS

 - Whether the applicant is applying from a high-fraud area

-Government fees are fixed, but other costs will vary depending on each applicant’s specific needs.
-Standard filing fees as of February, 2017 areas follows:
+Government fees are fixed, but other adjustment of status costs will vary depending on each applicant’s specific needs.
+Standard filing fees as of May, 2021 are as follows: